Frequently Asked Questions

 Is a Washington Small Business Flex Fund 2 loan forgivable?

-The Flex Fund is NOT a forgivable loan or grant program.
+The Washington Small Business Flex Fund 2 is NOT a forgivable loan or grant program.
 The borrower will need to pay back the full amount of the loan with interest over 3-6 years, depending on the loan.

 What happens if I miss a payment?